-As most people here know, the organisation I lead, the Materials Processing Institute, was established at an earlier time of crisis in the steel industry.
+The Materials Processing Institute, was established at a time of crisis in the steel industry.
 Towards the close of the second world war, just a few days before D-Day, Winston Churchill's government began the process of planning for recovery and established the Institute as a vehicle to support the transformation of the steel industry and the rebuilding of our country.